esm7/obsidian-map-view/README.md

 Another relevant plugin is [Obsidian Map](https://github.com/Darakah/obsidian-map) which seems to focus on powerful tools for map drawing.

-## Wishlist

-As noted in the disclaimer above, my wishlist for this plugin is huge and I'm unlikely to get to it all.
-There are so many things that I want it to do, and so little time...

--   Better interoperability with Obsidian Leaflet: support for marker image files, locations as an array and `marker` tags.
--   A side bar with note summaries linked to the map view.

 ## Changelog

 ### 2.0.0

 **Unreleased version, work in progress.**

-Mostly feature-complete, this README needs to get updated.
+This is a massive version with a huge number of updates, pushing Map View to the next level of functionality!

--   Instead of the previous simplistic tag filtering, Map View now has a powerful [Queries](#queries) support with multiple search and logical operators.
+-   Instead of the previous simplistic tag filtering, Map View now has a powerful [Queries](#queries) mechanism with multiple search and logical operators.
     -   Queries are marker-based and not file-based.
 This will be a breaking change for some users.
--   "Follow active note"
+-   Under the View control, turn on "follow active note" for Map View to focus on any note that is opened or changed (https://github.com/esm7/obsidian-map-view/issues/71).
 -   Showing the note name is now optional (https://github.com/esm7/obsidian-map-view/issues/75).
 I wish this could be in the same popup as the preview, but currently I don't see how to do this.
 -   Fixed issues with front matter tag support (https://github.com/esm7/obsidian-map-view/issues/72) (thanks @gentlegiantJGC!)
--   Added a configuration for the max zoom of a tile layer (thanks @gentlegiantJGC!)
+-   Added a configuration for the max zoom of a tile layer (thanks @gentlegiantJGC!).
 -   The map search tool now uses the same search window as "New geolocation note", which beyond the configured geocoding service, also does URL parsing.
-    -   It also includes existing markers, so you can quickly jump to a place on the map.
+    -   It also includes existing markers, so you can quickly jump to an existing name on the map.
     -   Except the bonus of making the UI more uniform, this is very important for usability, especially on mobile. e.g. you can use it to get your location from another app and use it to create notes or explore around.
     -   A "search active map view" command was added (available when a map view is focused) so a keyboard shortcut can be assigned to the map search.
 -   Auto-completion for inline tags.
 If you type `tag:` in a line that includes a valid geolocation, you will get suggestions for tag names.
 -   In the context menu of a map view, or in the Presets controls section, you can copy the active view as a link.
-(TODO document)
     -   Clicking this link from another app should launch Obsidian and open Map View with the exact same view (including the query, zoom, pan and map source).
     -   To use this in Obsidian notes paste the URL inside a link, e.g. `[Link name](obsidian://...)`
+-   All the geolocation searches now support the Google Places API, and will prefer results from Places API over the simpler Google Geolocation API.
+    - This requires your Google API key to include credentials for Google Places, see the documentation above.
 -   Several UI improvements:
     -   The map control panel is now prettier and smaller when unused.
     -   The note name and cluster popups now follow the Obsidian theme.